vipin-pstuff/DSA-notes/Python-DSA-notes/notes/04-array/array-data-structure.md

                 - when we say `arr1[0]` then here 2 things happening
                     - `first` : base address will be stored inside `arr1`
                     - `second` : then we access the 0th index element & that formula will be applied behind the scene 💡💡💡
+                    - here `arr[3]` , we're assuming that base/starting value is 100 , so `arr` contain that base value 💡💡💡
             - means when we did `arr1 = arr` then `arr1` is pointing to the memory address where that array is stored
                 - & here no new value is created because when we did `arr1[0] = 23` then means <br>
                     we're updating the value based on index inside that array (which is stored inside a memory address) 💡💡💡